 670 Morrison Road Suite 300

 Should I contact or pay Estate Information Services?

-The best way to handle this is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like Estate Information Services for millions of clients nationwide.
+The best way to handle this is to work with a credit repair professional.
+They delete millions of negative items every year from companies like Estate Information Services for millions of clients nationwide.

 Will Estate Information Services sue me or garnish my wages?

 In their attempt to collect a debt, a collection agency may resort to litigation.
 However, if you work with a law firm like Lexington Law, you have nothing to worry about.
 They will help you dispute the collection account with the credit bureaus and possibly remove it from your credit report.
 It’s also quite possible that you will never hear from or have to deal with Estate Information Services again.

 Call Lexington Law to learn how they can help you avoid lawsuits and remove negative items from your credit report that will significantly improve your credit scores.